cevaris/status-api/app/src/assets/docs/FAQ.md

 Access to trusted 3rd-Party metrics is key.
 Currently, StatusAPI has a background process executing each API every minute and saving the results.
-Each API request is using the API's official, or recommended, open source client.
 All StatusAPI Reports are executed within Google App Engine's us-west2 region.
 Not all API endpoints are collected, rather critical, well known APIs were chosen first.
 The number of monitored API's will continue to grow over time.